segmentio/segment-docs/src/connections/storage/catalog/postgres/index.md

 8. Choose the source(s) you'd like to connect to Postgres, and click **Next**.

 9. Enter the host, database, user, and password fields you copied from Heroku in an earlier step, and click **Connect**.
 If Segment successfully connected to your destination, you'll see the Next Steps screen.
-If not, check your host, database, user, and password fields match your Heroku settings.
+If you receive an "Invalid database" error, check that your host, database, user, and password fields match the credentials for your Heroku instance.

 ## RDS Postgres